-David M. Lapola – Coordinator
+David M. Lapola – Principal Investigator

 Researcher for the Center for Meteorological and Climatic Research Applied to Agriculture (CEPAGRI) of the Campinas University (UNICAMP).
 Ecologist graduated from the São Paulo State University (UNESP) – Rio Claro, with a Masters in Meteorology from the National Institute for Space Research (INPE) and a PhD in Earth System Modelling from the Max Planck Institute/Kassel University, Germany.
 Conducts research in Global Change Ecology.